 How to Choose an Eco Friendly Reception Venue

 When it comes to planning a wedding there are many decisions to be make and if just some of them are eco friendly it will certainly help the environment.
-If you listen to Lumin8 Events, hiring a photo booth for the wedding reception will avoid the use of chemicals used in developing print photos and choosing organic flowers gives a boost to farms that insist on keeping the earth free of pesticides.
+If you are hiring a photo booth for a wedding reception will avoid the use of chemicals used in developing print photos and choosing organic flowers gives a boost to farms that insist on keeping the earth free of pesticides.

 However, you can also choose an eco friendly reception venue and that doesn’t mean it has to be outside, although this too, is an option.
 So what about considering a venue for an inside reception that is a little out of the ordinary?
 For instance, some museums or art galleries allow the use of their building for other things such as receptions or conferences – and they may even provide catering.